Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Hardware/CSI_Camera.md

   date: 05/7/2024
   author: ZhuYaoHui
 ---
-# How to use multiple CSI cameras on reComputer by ROS1
+# How to Use Multiple CSI Cameras on reComputer with ROS

 ## Introduction
-This tutorial provides instructions on how to read multiple CSI camera image data through ROS on [reComputer J30/J40](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) series devices and publish image topics to be displayed in the RVIZ visualization interface.
+This tutorial provides a step-by-step guide on how to read multiple CSI camera image data through ROS on  [reComputer J30/J40](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) series devices and publish image topics to be displayed in the RVIZ visualization interface.

 <div align="center">
     <img width={700}